AAG Annual Meeting, San Francisco, California, March 17-21, 2026

 – mHealth and global health service delivery initiatives

-To participate in the Symposium at the 2023 AAG Annual Meeting, please submit your abstract at https://aag.secure-platform.com/aag2023/.
-When you receive confirmation of a successful abstract submission, please forward this confirmation to the symposium organizers and state whether your talk will be virtual or in-person:
+To participate in the Symposium at the AAG Annual Meeting, please submit your abstract.
+When you receive confirmation of a successful abstract submission, please forward this confirmation to the symposium organizers and let us know whether your talk will be in-person or virtual.

 We are also accepting session and panel submissions.
 Please submit the title of your session or panel and type (virtual or in-person).
 Upon acceptance, further instructions will be sent to officially become part of the Symposium.